 One of the best parts about Wellness CORE puppy food is that it does not have any filler grains that may upset your pup’s tummy.
 It is almost completely made from natural, whole-food ingredients which are so much better for your dog than additives and cornmeal.

-The Wellness brand is on the expensive side, but if you really want to help your Pit Bull puppy grow big and strong, Wellness CORE dog food is one of the best options out there!
+The Wellness brand is on the expensive side, but if you really want to help your Pit Bull puppy grow big and strong, Wellness CORE dog food is one of the best options out there and comes in top spot for best dog food for your Pitbull puppy!

 2. Taste of the Wild High Prairie Dry Dog Food – Best Value